Introduction: Jewelry Class: Torch Soldering & Going Further

 When heated, the copper in the outer layer of sterling silver oxidizes, forming firescale, a layer of dull grey material on the outside of the silver.
 While flux helps mitigate firescale, chemical removal with an acid pickle solution is necessary (called so for its former main ingredient alum, used to make pickles).
 Sure, you could sand away the grey surface layer, but it would take extra time and a layer of your silver along with it!
 The acid pickle only removes the copper oxides, leaving all the silver behind.
 It works better when it's warm, so you'll use it in conjunction with a little slow cooker called a pickle pot (never again to be used for food).
 If you can't use a dedicated pickle pot, a mason jar is a suitable alternative, although the process will take considerably longer at lower temperatures (overnight vs. over lunch).
 Be sure to read the chemical safety information and mixing/disposal instructions with your pickle: some are very hazardous (burning skin, clothes, and work surfaces) and others rather benign.
 Safety glasses, gloves, and a well-ventilated area are recommended regardless of pickle type.

-File Wire Ends
+Step 2: File Wire Ends

 When you're starting out, your rings won't turn out exactly the right size— that's ok!
 First practice making a few seamless solder joints and you'll learn a few sizing techniques along the way.
 You can always use extra practice rings in other designs later, or at the very least trade them in with the rest of your scraps.